 Ministerial Directions outline the considerations and outcomes that the State Government will accept in developing a new local environmental plan (LEP).
-This review is generally consistent with the relevant Ministerial Directions.
+The applicable Ministerial Directions are outlined and discussed in further detail in Appendix A.

 State Environmental Planning Policies (SEPPs)